vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 ShieldPay predicts expected earnings using machine learning and automatically triggers payouts when actual income drops significantly due to such disruptions.

 It operates through a B2B2C model (ShieldPay → Platform → Worker), where the system is embedded into gig platforms.
 For the hackathon, platform integration is simulated using a mock API that generates worker activity data.

+add these sections daa they told readme file should be perfect that's y -from the below line

+## How It Is Built

+ShieldPay is built as a modular system with 4 key components:

+### 1. Data Pipeline
+- Collect worker activity data via platform API
+- Store and process using high-performance backend

+### 2. ML Pipeline
+- Train income prediction model using historical data
+- Deploy model for real-time inference

+### 3. Decision Engine
+- Compare predicted vs actual income
+- Apply parametric rule (>30% drop)
+- Trigger claim automatically

+### 4. Payout System
+- Calculate payout (70% of loss)
+- Execute instant transfer via payment system
+Entire system runs in real-time with zero manual intervention

+-again from below line

+## How the AI Works

+ShieldPay uses a **time-series income prediction model** to estimate expected earnings.

+### Inputs
+- Historical delivery data
+- Active hours
+- Orders completed
+- Location and demand trends
+- External factors (weather, traffic)

+### Process
+1. The model learns patterns from past earnings
+2. It predicts expected income for a given time window
+3. Actual income is collected from platform data
+4. A comparison engine calculates the income gap

+### Output
+- If income drop > 30% → trigger claim
+- Else → no action

+ Core Idea: **AI creates a personalized "expected income baseline" for every worker** _again from below line

+## Target Users

+ShieldPay is designed for **gig delivery workers in quick-commerce platforms**, including:

+- Full-time riders (primary income earners)
+- Part-time workers (students, freelancers)
+- Workers in urban and semi-urban areas

+### Key Characteristics
+- Income: ₹5,000 – ₹30,000/month
+- Highly dependent on daily earnings
+- No income protection or benefits
+- Vulnerable to external disruptions (weather, demand, platform issues)

+Core Problem: **Unpredictable income with no safety net**

   ## B2B2C Integration Model

 ShieldPay follows a **B2B2C (Business-to-Business-to-Consumer)** model: